Climate change adaptation strategies for Australian Birds Final Report

 Attributions and Constraints

-Facility © Charles Darwin University and the National Climate Change Adaptation Research
+© Charles Darwin University and the National Climate Change Adaptation Research Facility

-ustralian Government the National Climate Change Adaptation Research Facility (NCCARF).
-(Department of Climate Change and Energy Efficiency) and
+(Department of Climate Change and Energy Efficiency) and ustralian Government the National Climate Change Adaptation Research Facility (NCCARF).

 Garnett, ST, Franklin, DC, Ehmke, G, VanDerWal, JJ, Hodgson, L, Pavey, C, Reside, AE, Welbergen, JA, Butchart, SHM, Perkins, GC, Williams, SE 2013 Climate change adaptation strategies for Australian birds, National Climate Change Adaptation Research Facility, Gold Coast, pp. 109.